 Whenever your customers pay by card face-to-face, online or over the phone, they’re trusting that your systems are secure.
 At the same time, you’re also trusting that your customers aren’t fraudsters in disguise.

-So, to minimise the chance of fraud, the payments industry came together and created the Payment Card Industry Data Security Standard, known as PCI DSS.
+So, to minimise the chance of fraud, the Card Schemes (Visa, Mastercard, Discover, American Express and JCB) came together and created the Payment Card Industry Data Security Standard, known as PCI DSS.

 The PCI DSS lists a set of requirements that each business needs to follow.
 The level of security needed depends on the size of your business and how it operates.
 If you have met the requirements relevant for your specific business set-up, you’re deemed as being ‘compliant’ with PCI DSS.